Roberto Moreno: IndyCar

 1996 would see Moreno resume his Champ Car career, as he raced a Payton-Coyne Racing Lola-Ford, finishing 3rd at Michigan.
 At the beginning of 1997, he quit Payton-Coyne for its lack of commitment.
-He drove for three teams during the 1997 season, earning the nickname "Supersub", with his best result of 5th at Detroit in a Newman-Haas Swift-Ford.
+He drove for three teams during the 1997 season, earning the nickname "Supersub", with his best result of fifth at Detroit in a Newman-Haas Swift-Ford.
 Here, he replaced an injured Christian Fittipaldi.
 He outqualified the team leader, Michael Andretti on several occasions, but still could not pick up a competitive drive for 1998, instead accepting a testing role with Penske.

 1998 was more barren, with just three drives.
-The following season again saw him take two different cars (Newman/Haas and PacWest), with two 4th places his best.
-In 1999 he also made his first Indy Racing League start at Phoenix International Raceway finishing 6th and returned to the Indianapolis 500 after a 13 year absence finishing 20th for Truscelli Team Racing.
+The following season again saw him take two different cars (Newman/Haas and PacWest), with two fourth places his best.
+In 1999, he also made his first Indy Racing League start at Phoenix International Raceway finishing 6th and returned to the Indianapolis 500 after a thirteen year absence finishing 20th for Truscelli Team Racing.
 Only in 2000, having subbed for Patrick Racing in the previous season, Roberto was granted a full-time seat in one of their Reynard Motorsport-Fords, and he led the series for much of the distance, before hitting a low patch, and losing out to Gil de Ferran, eventually ranking 3rd overall.

 Moreno won his first Champ Car race at Cleveland, and in a scene scarcely seen in motor racing, the emotional Moreno wept openly.
 It had been his first race victory since his Formula 3000 victory twelve years earlier.
 He won again for Patrick Racing at Vancouver the following year, but was less consistent and dropped to 13th in the standings.

-In 2003 he drove for Herdez Competition, taking his Lola-Cosworth to 2nd at Miami, and announced his retirement from motorsport at the end of the year.
+In 2003, Moreno drove for Herdez Competition, taking his Lola-Cosworth to 2nd at Miami, and announced his retirement from motorsport at the end of the year.

 In April 2006, after just one outing in a Brazilian Stock Car at Jacarepaguá, Moreno substituted for Ed Carpenter at Vision Racing, in the Honda Grand Prix of St. Petersburg.

 In August of the same year, Moreno became the first driver to test the new Panoz-built Champ Car.
 According to former series champion Paul Tracy, "[Moreno's] a guy who's not going to go out there and make mistakes and go off the road.
 They need to put miles on the car and run it fairly quickly, and he's the perfect guy for the job."

 After running thousands of miles of testing in the Panoz DP01, Moreno got a chance to race it at the 2007 Grand Prix of Houston, substituting for the injured Alex Figge at Pacific Coast Motorsports.

-Roberto drove as a replacement for an injured Stéphan Grégoire at the 2007 Indianapolis 500 for Chastain Motorsports.
+Moreno drove as a replacement for an injured Stéphan Grégoire at the 2007 Indianapolis 500 for Chastain Motorsports.
 He crashed the car early in the race and finished in last place.